JLP - Cross-Examination and Experts

 (B) SkillsFuture Credit (for self-funded participants only)

 All Singaporeans aged 25 and above can utilise their SkillsFuture Credit from the government to cover a wide range of approved skills-related courses.
 You can explore available courses on the MySkillsFuture website.
+Self-funded participants will also enjoy 3 free modules from SAL for every 3 modules paid.
+Email [email protected] to registser for the free modules.

 Organisations who sign the Training Pledge enjoy the following benefits